 We assume you won’t be taking a separate day to experience Holidays Around the World at Epcot (we don’t recommend that you do), so this article will share some of our tips for weaving the Holidays Around the World into your normal visit to Epcot, including our take on what you should prioritize, and what you can skip.

 The Holiday Storytellers in World Showcase are the most time intensive aspect of Holidays Around the World, so let’s start with them…

-The Storytellers are one of the highlights of Christmas at Epcot, and over the last couple of years, some of the Storytellers have changed, so if you haven’t been in a couple of years, definitely make a point to check them out in 2015.
+The Storytellers are one of the highlights of Christmas at Epcot, and over the last couple of years, some of the Storytellers have changed.
+If you haven’t stopped to watch them in a couple of years, definitely make a point to check them out in 2016.

 Another complicating factor is the weather.
 These performances mostly take place outside, and not in the shade (much like other World Showcase performances).
 This normally isn’t a problem, as December weather in Orlando is fairly mild.
 If it is sunny and hot, seeing more than a couple of these in an afternoon can be unbearable, though.

 Despite afternoon being the hottest time of the day (if it is hot), that’s when we recommend seeing the Storytellers if you only have one day in Epcot.
 Crowds gather around the Storytellers, but they are typically pretty manageable at worst.
 Plus, usually crowds gather once they see something going on, so if you’re actually following a schedule and arrive 5 minutes before show time, you will have no issue getting a good spot, except perhaps on the busiest days of the year at Walt Disney World.

 We recommend the afternoon because this is the busiest time of the day at Epcot’s attractions, so doing as many attractions in the morning and at night is pragmatic, while using the Storytellers as a nice afternoon “break” or way to kill time while waiting for FastPasses.